yiwang62/dfttk_example/docs/source/index.rst

 .. code-block:: bash

- cd Al
   dfttk run -wf robust -f POSCAR.Al -l -m 1

 This will submit the batch DFT job to the system.
 One can check the progress of the DFT calculations by ``lpad get_wflows``.
 Only when all the values for